 *Summer schedules may differ slightly.

-Students in Level 4 can take the program exit test at the end of each of our three semesters.
-The ELI holds a completion ceremony on the last day of the Fall, Spring, and Summer semesters to honor the graduating students.
+Students in Level 4 can take the program exit test at the end of their semester.
+The ELI holds a recognition ceremony on the last day of the Fall and Spring semesters to honor graduating students.
 All students, faculty, and staff are encouraged to attend.